 10 Major Accomplishments of George Washington

 George Washington (February 22, 1732 – December 14, 1799) was an American political and military leader who is often referred to as the Father of the United States due to his leading role in the formation of his country as well as in setting its foundation.
-Washington first gained renown for his military skills as a 21 year old while serving for Great Britain in the French and Indian War against France.
-When the American Revolutionary War began in 1775, he was made the Commander-in-Chief of the newly formed Continental Army.
-He soon became the de-facto leader of the revolt of the colonies against Great Britain.
-Through his able leadership, Washington transformed an inexperienced militia into a capable force that ultimately defeated the mightiest military power in the world.
-After securing victory for the United States, Washington resigned from his post.
+When the American Revolutionary War began in 1775, Washington was made the Commander-in-Chief of the newly formed Continental Army.
+Through his able leadership, he transformed an inexperienced militia into a capable force that ultimately defeated the Great Britain.
 In 1789, Washington was unanimously elected as the first President of the United States.
-He served for two 4 year terms as president after which he relinquished his post.
-George Washington is widely regarded as one of the greatest leaders in the world.
-Know about his leadership in the Revolutionary War, his domestic and foreign policy as President; and more, through his 10 major accomplishments.
+He served for two 4 year terms as president.
+Know about his leadership in the Revolutionary War and his presidency through his 10 major accomplishments.

 Note: This article was originally published on 07 June 2015